Ebosele to join Udinese from Derby

 Last updated on .From the section Republic of Ireland

-Republic of Ireland Under-21 winger Festy Ebosele will join Udinese on a five-year deal from Derby this summer.
+Republic of Ireland Under-21 winger Festy Ebosele will join Serie A club Udinese this summer from Derby County.

-Ebosele, 19, has become a regular for Derby this season as Wayne Rooney's side battle to avoid relegation from the Championship.
+Ebosele, who will sign a five-year deal, has been a regular this season as Wayne Rooney's side has battled to avoid relegation from the Championship.

-The former Bray Wanderers youth player has made 30 league appearances for the Rams this year, scoring twice.
+The former Bray Wanderers youth player, 19, has made 30 league appearances for the Rams this year, scoring twice.

-Ebosele will link up with Republic U19 defender James Abankwah, who will join Udinese from St Pat's this summer.
+Republic of Ireland Under-19 defender James Abankwah will also join Udinese from St Pat's this summer.

-Ebosele is the latest Irish youngster to commit his future to an Italian club.
+Centre-back Abankwah signed for Udinese in January but will remain with the Dublin side until July.

 In September, Shamrock Rovers forward Kevin Zefi joined Inter Milan while last month Republic Under-17 captain Cathal Heffernan sealed a loan move to AC Milan from Cork City.